Great Seattle Fire: Spread of fire

 Fed by the shop's timber and an unusually dry summer, the blaze erupted and shortly devoured the entire block.
 A nearby liquor store exploded, and the alcohol fueled the flames.
 The fire quickly spread north to the Kenyon block and the nearby Madison and Griffith blocks.
 Wooden boardwalks carried the flames across streets to ignite other blocks.

 A combination of ill-preparedness and unfortunate circumstances contributed to the great fire.
 Seattle's water supply was insufficient in fighting the giant inferno.
 Fire hydrants were sparsely located on every other street, usually connected to small pipes.
 There were so many hydrants in use during the fire that the water pressure became too weak to combat such a massive blaze.
 Seattle was also operated by a volunteer fire department, which was competent but inadequate in extinguishing the fire.

 Magnitude of destruction

 By the morning of June 7, the fire had burned 25 city blocks, including the business district, four of the city's wharves, and its railroad terminals.
 The fire would be called the most destructive fire in the history of Seattle.

 Despite the massive destruction of property, few to no deaths occurred.
-Some claim a young boy named James Goin was killed in the blaze although no reliable records have been found from that time.
 However, there were fatalities during the cleanup process.
 Over 1 million rodents were killed.
 Total losses were estimated at nearly $20 million ($ in dollars).